DoctorBuBBle/website/src/pages/index.md

       # Sprengnetter Immobilien&shy;bewertung GMBH

       [Sprengnetter Immobilienbewertung](https://www.sprengnetter.de/) is a modern, medium-sized company with around 250 employees.
-With almost 40 years of market experience, Sprengnetter is one of the most important experts in German for real estate valuation.
+With almost 40 years of market experience, Sprengnetter is one of the most important experts in Germany for real estate valuation.
 The complete range of services for real estate valuation is unique in Europe and includes appraisal and valuation services, consulting services, software solutions, technical literature, market research, education and training including expert certification according to ISO 17024.
 The major players in the German and international lending industry as well as many thousands of individual players in the real estate industry rely on these solutions.
 The company has several branches in Germany and is also active in Austria.

       <br/>